 This name is based on the distance between the terminal points of the road in Richmond and Seven Pines.
 Old deeds and maps indicate this road was once known as the New Bridge Road.

-Named for a dark, heavy tobacco leaf which remained the standard export of Virginia prior to the War Between the States.
+Named for a dark, heavy tobacco leaf which remained the standard export of Virginia prior to the Civil War.

 This road, in the eastern end of the county, was influenced by the act of some roadway engineer as is evident by its straightness.
 It was at Osborne’s that a ferry operated between Henrico and Chesterfield.
 On the Henrico side, the highway leading to the ferry was called Osborne Turnpike.
 The little village of Osborne was at the mouth of Proctor’s Creek and part of the original colonial glebe land.
 It was not particularly suited to farming, so the House of Burgesses, in 1761, approved the motion that the land be sold.
 The site was divided into 120 lots.
 The project was not a huge success and died a natural death.
 The area eventually became known as Osbornes, named in honor of one of the colonists, and became a busy port.

 Thomas Jefferson’s father, Peter Jefferson was born and later married at the little settlement of Osbornes.